-Position-biased clicks has also been studied beyond LTR.
-IPW-based bandit algorithms for displaying ads in multiple positions simultaneously have been proposed by Komiyama et al.~\cite{komiyama-icml15} and Lagrée et al.~\cite{lagree-neurips16}.
+Position-biased clicks have also been studied beyond LTR.
+IPW-based bandit algorithms for displaying ads in multiple positions are proposed~\cite{komiyama-icml15, lagree-neurips16}.
 Several works apply DR estimators to position-biased clicks.
-Saito~\cite{saito-recsys20} proposes a DR estimator for post-click conversions by modeling user behavior after a click.
-For policy evaluation under cascading click behavior, Kiyohara et al.~\cite{kiyohara-wsdm22} propose a DR estimator.
-Yuan et al.~\cite{yuan-cikm19} develop a DR estimator for ad click prediction, accounting for both shown and unshown documents.
-Zou et al.~\cite{zou-cikm22} propose a unified framework for unbiased relevance estimation by combining counterfactual learning with a DR estimator.
-However, these methods address different problem settings than unbiased LTR.
-Unlike in unbiased LTR, where examination propensities are required, general DR estimators rely on action propensity corrections similar to standard counterfactual methods~\cite{oosterhuis-tis23}.
-Recent studies by Oosterhuis~\cite{oosterhuis-tis23} and Luo et al.~\cite{luo-wsdm23} introduce bias correction methods for LTR using IPW in a doubly robust way.
-Unbiased estimation in DR methods can be achieved by combining an IPW estimate with a regression-based prediction, provided that at least one of the two models is correctly specified.
+Saito~\cite{saito-recsys20} proposes a DR estimator for post-click conversions, while Kiyohara et al.~\cite{kiyohara-wsdm22} develop a DR estimator for policy evaluation under cascading click behavior.
+Yuan et al.~\cite{yuan-cikm19} propose a DR estimator for ad click prediction that accounts for both shown and unshown items, and Zou et al.~\cite{zou-cikm22} introduce a framework combining counterfactual learning with DR estimation for unbiased relevance estimation.
+However, these methods address problem settings different from unbiased learning to rank.
+Unlike unbiased learning to rank, which requires examination propensity estimation, general DR methods rely on action propensity correction as in standard counterfactual learning~\cite{oosterhuis-tis23}.
+Recent work by Oosterhuis~\cite{oosterhuis-tis23} and Luo et al.~\cite{luo-wsdm23} propose DR-based bias correction for LTR using IPW.
+Niu et al.~\cite{niu-sigir25} propose distributionally robust method, which incorporates group distributionally optimization into existing LTR methods to handle train–test distribution shifts.